EnvisionMindCa/OS-Agent/README.md

 ## Docker VM

 Each user receives a dedicated Docker container.
 Files uploaded through the API are mounted at `/data` in the container and persist according to `VM_STATE_DIR`.
-Commands are executed with `execute_terminal` which streams output back to the model.
+Commands are executed exclusively inside this container using `execute_terminal` which streams output back to the model.
+Local command execution is not supported, so a running VM must be active whenever tools are used.

 ## TODO